denoland/std/http/README.md

 } from "https://deno.land/std@$STD_VERSION/http/mod.ts";
 import { parse } from "https://deno.land/std@$STD_VERSION/encoding/yaml.ts";

-export const yaml: Middleware<EmptyContext, { data: unknown }> = async (
+// We depend on no context data, but we add a `data` property with the type `unknown` export const yaml: Middleware<EmptyContext, { data: unknown }> = async ( req, next,
-  req,
-  next,